Ethan-Arrowood/posts/HDB-WebSocket-Tutorial/HarperDB-WebSocket-Tutorial.md

 ![A split-terminal screenshot.
 On the left-side: The first line is my bash profile header styled and says "➜  node-app git:(main) node data-entry.js".
 The second line is in purple and says "Enter new animal record, in the format <type>,<name>,<size>".
 The third line is purple and blue and says "Example: dog,harper,medium".
 The fourth line is red and white and says "> cat,garfield,large".
 The fifth line is yellow and says "Inserting new animal record: {"type":"cat","name":"garfield","size":"large"}".
 The second, third, and start of the fourth line repeat themselves one more time.
 On the right-side: The first line is my bash profile header styled and says "➜  node-app git:(main) node data-display.js".
 The second line is in white and says "New record e9923250-e316-4483-9de0-08f25204e320 inserted".](./data-display-output.png)

 Great work!
-Now entry as many records as you like and see how the WebSocket connections almost instantaneously output the new records.
+Now enter as many records as you like and see how the WebSocket connections almost instantaneously output the new records.
 And for a special trick, try opening two more terminals.
 Run both scripts again so that you have two terminal instances for each script.
 Enter a record on the first _data-entry_ terminal and see it output in both _data-display_ process.
 Enter another record in the second _data-entry_ terminal and see it also output in both _data-display_ processes!
 WebSockets are pretty awesome.

 ---